pelotech/jsonnet-controller/README.md

 ---

-This project is in very early stages proof-of-concept.
-Only `latest` images are published, and they are not guaranteed stable at the moment.
+This project is in very early stages proof-of-concept still.
+So expect bugs.
+But please feel free to open an Issue if you spot any :smile:.

 ## Quickstart